tandica/rhcsa/practice-exams/yt/yt.md

 baseurl=http://ex/AppStream
 gpgcheck=0

-check if things are running
+Check if things are running:
-yum repolist
+`yum repolist`

 ### 3. selinux httpd issues on port 82

 https service is having issues. check the status of it

-systemctl status httpd
+`systemctl status httpd`

 try restarting

-systemctl restart httpd
+`systemctl restart httpd`

-check the port context of port 80, which is a known port of httpd: semanage port -l | grep 80
+check the port context of port 80, which is a known port of httpd: `semanage port -l | grep 80`

 there's no port 82 in that list of the http_port_t

-add the correct context to port 82: semanage port -a -t http_port_t tcp -p 82
+add the correct context to port 82: `semanage port -a -t http_port_t tcp -p 82`

 restart httpd service and enable it to be safe